Mike55Young/BDMref/README.md

 ## Version History

 ### Version 2.7
-* Update SA processing to allow for differences to detail page when logged in as member
+* Update SA processing to allow for differences when logged in as member
 * Bugfix - remove checking for incomplete detail clip as that only works in Firefox (you now just get however much you copy)

 ### Version 2.6